How you deal with a car accident from the start can have an impact on your ability to recover maximum compensation for your injuries and other losses.

 You may also be compensated for the lost parent-child relationship if your child’s injury has caused a significant mental disability.
 A malpractice lawsuit could also seek punitive damages if actions by the liable parties equate to gross negligence or reckless disregard for human life.

-Your family can afford a Cohen & Jaffe medical malpractice attorney because you will not pay us for our legal services unless and until we obtain compensation for you.
+Your family can afford a Law Office of Cohen & Jaffe, LLP medical malpractice attorney because you will not pay us for our legal services unless and until we obtain compensation for you.
 We provide legal services on a contingency fee basis, which means our success in your case determines our fees.

 The legal fees you pay will be based on an agreed-upon percentage of any settlement or court award we obtain for you.